triggermesh/docs/docs/sources/awssns.md

 programmatically access AWS services.
 Permissions can be added or revoked granularly for a given IAM user by attaching [IAM Policies][iam-policies] to it.

-As an example, the following policy contains the permissions required by the TriggerMesh AWS SNS event source to read and delete messages from any topic linked to the AWS account:
+As an example, the following policy contains the permissions required by the TriggerMesh Amazon SNS event source to read and delete messages from any topic linked to the AWS account:

 ```json